MichaelTMiyoshi/BoidsSimulation/README.md

 There is a release of the Boids Simulation for OSX (v1.0).
 [Releases](https://github.com/MichaelTMiyoshi/BoidsSimulation/releases)

+Note to self on releases: When building the release, do not put it in the same folder as the repo.
+Do an actual release.
+Putting it in the repo folder does some unnecessary uploading of the project.
+(See the folder called Releases deeper in the repo as opposed to the one pointed to by the Releases link.
+You will see some interesting but unnecessary files and folders there.)

 ### Goals:
 * Successful use of GitHub and Unity (learned a lot about Git, GitHub, and Unity)
 * Successful Boids simulation (nuances not done, but the simulation is somewhat reasonable)